-Many people consider mechanical keyboards as the best type of keyboard.
-They’re more durable, reliable, and satisfying than membrane keyboards.
-So, does it mean mechanical keyboards are better for programmers, too?
+Many people consider mechanical keyboards to be the best type.
+They’re more durable, reliable, and satisfying than membrane types.
+So, does it mean mechanical ones are better for programmers, too?

 Mechanical keyboards are better for programmers because they help improve your typing speed.
 They are highly customizable, making it easier for the user to have the best switches and keycaps that work for them.
-Finally, mechanical keyboards have a better build quality that can last for years.
+Finally, they have a better build quality that can last for years.

 However, it doesn’t mean programmers should only use mechanical keyboards to be more productive.

 This article will discuss all the details you should know about keyboards.
-Keep reading if you want to learn how to find the best keyboards for programming.
+Keep reading if you want to learn how to find the best one for programming.

 What’s the Best Keyboard for Programming?

 Programmers rely on their keyboards more than any other computer peripheral.
 One piece of research suggests that a new developer writes about 100 lines of code per day or 25,000 lines of code per year.

 I’ve even met developers who write more than that every day, making it crucial for them to have the best keyboard possible.

 If you’re writing code, you want to focus on typing and not be distracted by the keyboard you’re using.